 The age of consent is 18 years old, which means that before you can have any sexual contact or sexual intercourse with someone, you have to be at least 18 years old.

-This is not the same in all states, but it definitely is in Los Angeles, California.
-If the prosecutors find out that someone has engaged in some sort of sexual activity with someone who is under the age of 18 and they feel they have the evidence to prosecute that person, they will charge that person with a sex crime or multiple sex crimes depending on the circumstances and prosecute them.
+This is not the same in all states, but it is in Los Angeles, California.
+Suppose the prosecutors find out that someone has engaged in some sexual activity with someone under the age of 18, and they feel they have the evidence to prosecute that person.
+In that case, they will charge that person with a sex crime or multiple sex crimes depending on the circumstances and prosecute them.

-Once it's determined that the father is someone who is over the age of 18 and the individual who is giving birth is under the age of 18, at that point the police will be contacted and they will attempt to do a DNA test and prove that the father had sex with someone under the age of 18 and they prosecute those cases all the time throughout Los Angeles, California.
+Once it's determined that the father is someone who is over the age of 18 and the individual who is giving birth is under the age of 18, at that point, the police will be contacted.
+They will attempt to do a DNA test and prove that the father had sex with someone under the age of 18, and they prosecute those cases all the time throughout Los Angeles, California.

-So, these under-age sex cases are being filed all the time, and the bottom line is that when they test whether someone knew or reasonably should have known that the other party was under age, they’re going to look at a lot of surrounding facts.
-If they can’t get clear evidence that the party who had sex with the under-age person knew that the person was under age, then that would certainly be a defense in any sex crime prosecution in Los Angeles.
-So, that’s what they’re going to try to do first.
-In other words, if the person’s age is close to 18 and they look 18 or more, then the prosecutors and police know that it’s crucial for them to prove that in fact the other party knew or reasonably should have known based on the circumstances, that they were having some sort of sexual contact with somebody under the age of 18.
+In other words, if the person's age is close to 18 and they look 18 or more, then the prosecutors and police know that they must prove that the other party knew or reasonably should have known based on the circumstances, that they were having some sexual contact with somebody under the age of 18.

 Get the information you seek by calling (213) 542-0979 today.